Kiko Garcia: Philadelphia Phillies

 The following Spring, Garcia signed a minor league deal with the Phillies.
 He began the season in the Pacific Coast League with the Portland Beavers, where he batted .345 in 35 games.
 The hot hitting continued when he came up to the majors, as he was batting .341 at the All-Star break.
 His batting average cooled down to .288 by season's end.
 He backed up all three infield positions, and actually saw more playing time as Joe Morgan's back up at second base than he did at short (52 games vs. 22).

-The Phillies took Garcia to the post season for the third time in his career, but he did not appear in the 1983 National League Championship Series or the 1983 World Series against him former teammates in Baltimore.
+The Phillies took Garcia to the post season for the third time in his career, but he did not appear in the 1983 National League Championship Series or the 1983 World Series against his former teammates in Baltimore.

 With rookie prospect Juan Samuel at second base for 1984, Garcia's playing time backing up veterans was substantially cut into.
 He made it into just 57 games, where he batted .233.
 He appeared in four games for the Phillies in 1985 before he was released on May 17.